Early Hilton Head Island history

 The Sea Pines shell ring is one of the first pieces of evidence of human occupation on Hilton Head Island.
 It can be seen near the east entrance to the Sea Pines Forest Preserve.
-The ring, one of only 20 in existence, is 150 feet (46 m) in diameter and is believed to be over 4,000 years old.
-Archeologists believe that the ring was a refuse heap, created by Native Americans who lived in the interior of the ring, which was kept clear and used as a common area, while they lived here during seasons when food was plentiful.
+The ring, one of only 20 in existence, is 150 feet (46 m) in diameter dates back over 4,000 years.
+Archeologists believe that the ring was a refuse heap, created by Native Americans who lived in the interior of the ring.

 In 1566, the Spanish again prevailed and established a Fort named Santa Elena on Paris Island (St. Helena), in what is now Beaufort County.
 From here they explored westward into the new world.